jezinho22/teched-course-notes/102-notes/class-08.md

 - Having said that bitwise AND etc look really cool - comparing binaries
 - Nothing new in comparator operators
 - Nor in arithmetic operators
+- Ended up using || and && though or / and

 **IWTFO**